HighProxies secure DNS guide

 ?

-Why is my internet connection failing after enabling DoT?
+Why does my connection fail after enabling DNS over TLS?

 ?

-Does using secure DNS hide my traffic from HighProxies?
+Does secure DNS hide traffic from the DNS resolver?

 ?